 Next, Drag and drop the target definition (Union Transformation) from Targets folder to the mapping designer and connect the Transformation with the target definition.
 Please use the Autolink.. option to connect them.

 Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.

 Once we finish creating the Mapping we have to create the workflow for it.
 PowerCenter Workflow manager provides two approaches to create a workflow.

 In this Informatica Union Transformation example, we will create the Workflow manually.
 In order to create new Informatica Workflow, Please navigate to Workflows Menu and select the Create option.
 This will open Create Workflow window .
 Please provide the unique name (wf_Union_Transformation) and leave the default settings.

 Once we created the workflow, our next step is to create a session task for our mapping.

 There are two types of sessions in Informatica:

 For this Informatica Union Transformation example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
 Here you have to select the Session as Task type (default) and enter a unique name (S_Union_Transformation) for the session.

-Once you click on the Create button, a new window called Mappings will be opened.
+Once you click on the Create button, a new window called Mappings opened.
 Here you have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that we are selecting the mapping (m_Union_Transformation) that we created earlier (in Step 3).
+From the below screenshot, you can observe that we are selecting the mapping (m_Union_Transformation) that we created earlier (in Step 3).

 Double click on the Session Task to configure it.
 Although we have to configure Sources, targets and some common properties, we are explaining only a few properties.
 We strictly recommend visiting Session in Informatica article to understand the remaining properties.